linkedin/dph-framework/goals-signals-metrics.md

   then count how often UI interactions happen _under_ those thresholds.
 (Display a percentage of how many UI interactions have an "acceptable" latency.)

-If you look at our signals above, you will see that some of these map back to our signals.
+If you look at our metrics above, you will see that some of these map back to our signals.

 Overall, there is a _lot_ to know about metrics, including what makes metrics